nuevoMailer SB v.10.5

 These are based on custom subscriber fields that are defined as dates.

 Especially the collection of birthdays is greatly facilitated in nuevoMailer.
-There is a notification in your home page when you have subscribers with birthdays.
-You also have a cron script that notifies you with every day's birthdays (same day or x days before).
+There is a notification on your home page when you have subscribers with birthdays.
+You also have a cron script that notifies you about each day's birthdays (same day or x days before).

-You can automate and send anniversary and happy-birthday email campaigns before, after or on the same day of the event.
+You can automate and send anniversary and birthday email campaigns before, after, or on the same day of the event.
 See it.

 Auto-responder based on birthday